leniwiegert/tVNS_neuromaps/final_code/ReadMe.txt

  -----------------------------------------------

 3. User Guide:

 3.1 Atlas Fetching and Simple Correlations (atlas_fetching.py)
-	- This code provides an overview on how to fetch brain atlases (annotations, brain maps) from neuromaps
+	- Overview on how to fetch brain atlases (annotations, brain maps) from neuromaps
-	- Further, it shows the use of spatial null models to test the statistical correlation between two brain maps (whole-brain level) based on the Alexander-Bloch Null Model
+	- First try of spatial null models to test the statistical correlation between two brain maps (whole-brain level) based on the Alexander-Bloch Null Model

-3.2 Data Loading, ROI Plotting and Correlation Calculation (sc_wholebrain_group_final.py)
+3.2 Data Loading, ROI Plotting and Correlation Calculation (data_prep_final.py)
 	- Load tVNS data and check out its properties (header, affine, ...)
-	- Create and load seperate files for single subject data (individual data of each participant, named by their ID)
+	- Create and load seperate files for individual datasets (for each participant, named by their ID))
 	- Create mean image of individual data files
 	- Try different plotting options
 	- Calculate spatial correlations of the maps of tVNS-induced changes with 11 PET receptor maps on group and individual level

+ 3.3 Randomization of the tVNS effect (permutation_tVNS_effect_final.py) (A)
+	- Create a permutation design that preserves spatial data structure
+	- Randomize the algebraic sign of individual maps of tVNS-induced changes (whole-brain maps, group level)
+	- Calculate the spatial correlations of the randomized maps with the receptor maps, permute 1000 times
+	- Plot and compare to the non-randomized (original) correlation value

+B??

- 3.3 Randomization of the tVNS effect (permutation_tVNS_effect_final.py) 3.4 Spatial Null Models of the Maps of tVNS-induced Changes with PET Receptor Maps (Group + Ind.
-Level - Cortical - Parcellation with Schaefer - sc_groupind_parc_cortical.py)
+ 3.4 Spatial Null Models of the Maps of tVNS-induced Changes with PET Receptor Maps
+    (sc_groupind_parc_cortical_final.py) (C)
 	 - Load and prep data as previously shown
 	 - Transform data and annotation from MNI152 (volumetric) to fsLR (surface-based) space
-	- Parcellate data and annotation with Schaefer2018 (Cortical Brain Atlas)
+	- Parcellate data and annotation with Schaefer2018 (Human Cerebral Cortex Atlas)
-	- Group Level: Calculate nulls and spatial correlations for the maps of tVNS-induced changes with 11 PET receptor maps
+	- Group Level: Calculate nulls and spatial correlations for the maps of tVNS-induced changes with PET receptor maps for noradrenaline, dopamine and serotonin
 	- Individual Level: Same as on group level
-	- Heatmap plotting on group and individual level
+	- Heatmap plotting on individual level

 3.5 Comparison of Cortical and Subcortical Correlations (Group + Ind.
 Level - Parcellation with Schaefer and Tian - sc_groupind_parc_cort_subcort.py)
 	- Download Melbourne Subcortical Brain Atlas (Ye Tian):